Last Updated on September 14, 2020 by Scott

-As a matter of fact, the way we use computers is changing too.
+As a result, the way we use computers is changing too.
 We are getting used to higher resolutions, better contrast as well as better computer graphics.

 This means that we are reaching new heights of computer graphics where things are becoming a lot more realistic as well as vivid.
 However, there are instances where you are watching or playing something and you might notice a strange kind of stretching on the screen.